kratisto/docs/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 1. Log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section.
 2. Click the `Hosting plans`{.action} menu, then select the web hosting plan concerned.
 3. On the page that appears, click on the `Databases`{.action} tab.
-4. In the table that pops up, click the '...`{.action}' button on the right-hand side of the row for the database concerned, then `Delete database`{.action}.
+4. In the table that pops up, click the `...`{.action} button on the right-hand side of the row for the database concerned, then `Delete a database`{.action}.

 It may take **several minutes** to delete the associated database.